I Witnessed a Denver Bike Accident: Here are the top five things I learned from the experience

 - When crossing an intersection, don’t move in front of vehicles without getting eye contact with the nearby drivers.

-Over the years, I have found that most bicyclists don’t know Denver’s bicycle laws.
-(Those who do know the laws often tend to ignore them, but that is truly unwise.)
-Therefore, I thought I’d share some of the Denver laws that particularly apply to bicyclists who choose to traverse Denver’s city streets:
+In the interest of spreading good information, I thought I’d share some of the Denver laws that particularly apply to bicyclists who choose to traverse Denver’s city streets:

 - Bicyclists must ride close to the right curb.
 This is especially important if you are riding in traffic and going slower than the posted speed limit.
 It is your duty as a biker to ride as far to the right as possible.
 (Auto drivers get very impatient when they get stuck behind a bicyclist who refuses to move over.
 Don’t be that biker; in any match between a car and a bike, the biker loses.)